What Are Phrasal Verbs? (with Examples)

 - He looked up my address on the National Voter Register.
 (This is the inseparable way.)

 - He looked up it on the National Voter Register.
-(You cannot use the inseparable way when the direct object is a pronoun.)

 - She takes after her mother.
 (In this example, the prepositional phrase is after her mother.
 The word after is a preposition.)